Aleen98/Reconstruction-Of-Strings-Problem/README.md

 # The Reconstruction Problem:
-## maximal size of intersection between two l-balls with radius 1
+## maximal size of intersection between two _l_-balls with radius 1

 The Levenshtein distance between  two  words x and y, denoted by _dL(x,y)_ , is the minimum number of insertions and deletions to convert _x_ to _y_.